TheGamedev3/Camp_Capstone_Project/PlanningPhase/3_Mechanics/phase2_missions.md

  - IRON THIS OUT MORE!

 new sections in the far future:
-⛏️ Upgradable tools, durability, and structure health 🛠️ Crafting
+✅ ⛏️ Upgradable tools, durability, and structure health 🛠️ Crafting
 💱 Trading with Players
 💾 Persisting Sessions
+🔉 Sound Effects